sphinx-doc/sphinx/doc/usage/restructuredtext/domains.rst

    Note that you don't have to backslash-escape asterisks in the signature, as it is not parsed by the reST inliner.

-   In the description of a function you can use the following info-fields (see also :ref:`info-field-lists`).
+   In the description of a function you can use the following info fields (see also :ref:`info-field-lists`).

    * ``param``, ``parameter``, ``arg``, ``argument``,